SpaceX reusable launch system development program: Re-entry and controlled descent

 This second flight test took place during the April 2014 Dragon flight to the ISS.
 SpaceX attached landing legs to the first stage, decelerated it over the ocean and attempted a simulated landing over the water, following the ignition of the second stage on the third cargo resupply mission contracted to NASA.
-The first stage was successfully slowed down enough for a soft landing over the Atlantic Ocean.
-SpaceX announced in February 2014 the intent to continue the tests to land the first-stage booster in the ocean until precision control from hypersonic all the way through subsonic regimes has been proven.
+The first stage was successfully slowed enough for a soft landing over the Atlantic Ocean.
+SpaceX announced in February 2014 the intent to continue the tests to land the first-stage booster in the ocean until precision control from hypersonic through subsonic regimes had been proven.
 Five additional controlled-descent tests were conducted in the remainder of 2014 through April 2015, including two attempts to land on a floating landing platform—a SpaceX-built Autonomous Spaceport Drone Ship—on the Atlantic Ocean east of the launch site, both of which brought the vehicle to the landing platform, but neither of which resulted in a successful landing.

 First landing on ground pad

 During the 2015 launch hiatus, SpaceX requested regulatory approval from the FAA to attempt returning their next flight to Cape Canaveral instead of targeting a floating platform in the ocean.
 The goal was to land the booster vertically at the leased Landing Zone 1 facility—the former Launch Complex 13 where SpaceX had recently built a large rocket landing pad.
 The FAA approved the safety plan for the ground landing on December 18, 2015.
 The first stage landed successfully on target at 20:38 local time on December 21 (01:38 UTC on December 22).

 First stage booster B1019 never flew again after the flight.
-Rather, the rocket was moved a few miles north to the SpaceX hangar facilities at Launch pad 39A, recently refurbished by SpaceX at the adjacent Kennedy Space Center, where it was inspected before being used on January 15, 2016, to conduct a static fire test on its original launchpad, Launch Complex 40.
+Rather, the rocket was moved a few miles north to the SpaceX hangar facilities at Launch pad 39A, was refurbished by SpaceX at the adjacent Kennedy Space Center, where it was inspected before being used on January 15, 2016, to conduct a static fire test on its original launchpad, Launch Complex 40.
 This test aimed to assess the health of the recovered booster and the capability of this rocket design to fly repeatedly in the future.
 The tests delivered good overall results except for one of the outer engines experiencing thrust fluctuations.
 Elon Musk reported that this may have been due to debris ingestion.
 The booster was then retired to the SpaceX facility in Hawthorne, California.